 - 1. Fully prepare for each Commission meeting and committee meeting where the member is designated as a committee member; - 2.
 Attend and participate at each meeting in person or by telephone; - 3.
 Give notice to SBA staff, in advance if possible, when a member must leave a meeting early or cannot attend at all; - 4.
 Abide by the requirements of Florida's Sunshine Law.
 A summary of the requirements of the law is outlined in this section; - 5.
-Since it is the SBA's responsibility to fund all Commission activities, direct_all communications related directly to Commission activities should be directed to SBA staff who are responsible for administrative support of the Commission.
-Directly related to Commission activities, tThe following communications, directly related to Commission activities, should shall not take place: - a.
-Commission members shall not contact Professional Team members or modeling organizations directly, except in conjunction with communications during the on-site visit of a Commission member, - b.
-Modeling organizations should shall not contact Commission members or Professional Team members directly, - c.
-Professional Team members should shall not contact Commission members or modeling organizations directly.
+Since it is the SBA's responsibility to fund all Commission activities, direct all communications related directly to Commission activities to SBA staff who are responsible for administrative support of the Commission.
+The following communications, directly related to Commission activities, shall not take place: - Commission members shall not contact Professional Team members or modeling organizations directly, except in conjunction with communications during the onsite visit of a Commission member, - b.
+Modeling organizations shall not contact Commission members or Professional Team members directly, - c.
+Professional Team members shall not contact Commission members or modeling organizations directly.